Facebook is a compelling platform for advertisers for many reasons, including powerful targeting options and affordable costs, among others.

 These costs are competitive and well within reach of smaller businesses.

-With that in mind, here’s a look at nine actionable steps your brand can take to save money on Facebook ads and come in below average.
+With that in mind, here’s a look at nine actionable steps your brand can take to optimize your Facebook ads and achieve below-average costs.

 Per Ben Cook, marketing director of social media agency JC Social Media, advertisers should be as precise with their criteria as possible when specifying audiences.